NORDUGRID-MEMO-13

 Reminders will be sent to the prospective bug owners by Bugzilla automatically.
 Every week the technical coordination group will check whether there are unattended NEW bugs and decide what action is to be taken (re-assign, close, contact the owner etc).
 In case a bug is re-assigned from any state, it acquires NEW status again, and from this moment the new 2 days deadline applies.

-Bugs are placed into ASSIGNED state automatically when the owner "accepts" the report.
-"Accept" action indicates that the owner accepts the report as valid or agrees to check it.
+Bugs are placed into ASSIGNED state when the owner "accepts" the report.
+"Accept" action indicates that the owner accepts the report as valid or agrees to check whether it is valid.
 If the owner believes the report belongs to someone else, he/she must re-assign it within the same limit of 2 days.

 There is no general limit on how long the bugs can remain in the ASSIGNED state.

-High severity bugs (Blocker and Critical) are expected to be acted upon immediately.
+High priority bugs (P1, P2) are expected to be acted upon immediately.

 If a person accumulates unreasonably high amount of assigned bugs, or otherwise has no possibility to take care of the assigned bugs, an effort must be made to re-assign the bugs.
 This effort should be primarily undertaken by the bug owner him/herself, optionally with the help from the technical coordination group.
 Re-assigning stalled bugs is strongly encouraged.